Do I have to dress up?

 The night before he died, Jesus had a meal with his friends, sharing bread and wine with them.
 He spoke about this being a sign of the new relationship between them and God to be brought about by his death and resurrection.
 The bread was a sign of his body and the wine a sign of his blood.
 He told his followers to go on sharing this meal when he was no longer with them to remember what he had done.

 This meal is known as The Last Supper.
 The church service that commemorates it has different names in different churches: Holy Communion, the Eucharist, or Mass.
-At St Mary’s Nantwich we call it Communion.
+At St Mary’s Nantwich we call it Holy Communion or the Eucharist.

 As we remember Jesus’ last meal at Communion, we remember: